meteor/meteor/docs/source/commandline.md

 <h2 id="meteorcreate">meteor create app-name</h2>

-`meteor create app-name`

-This is the default command to create a new Meteor project.
+The command `meteor create app-name` is the default command to create a new Meteor project.
 It creates a subdirectory named *app-name* and copies in a template app.
 You can pass an absolute or relative path.
 If you pass a relative path, it will be resolved relative to the current working directory.
 By default, it uses React.